 Methodology of serverless functions benchmark

-In this benchmark, we developed a function that checks whether a site visitor’s browser is up to date based on the current operating system and user agent.
-The goal was to assess each platform’s performance in handling this type of request, which involves checking multiple user agents for browser updates.
+In this test, we created a function that checks if a site visitor’s browser is up to date based on the current os and user agent.
+We wanted to see how each platform handles this type of request which involves checking multiple user agents for browser updates.

-- Code Implementation: A Python function was created to inspect a visitor’s User Agent string.
-The function checks the current state of the operating system and compares it with the browser’s version to determine whether the browser is up-to-date.
-The code utilizes a simple comparison between the current version of the browser and the version supported by the operating system.
+- Code implementation: A Python function was written to inspect a visitor’s User Agent string.
+The function checks the current os and compares it with the browser’s version to see if the browser is up to date.
+The code is a simple comparison between the current browser version and the os supported version.

-- Parallel Requests: The function was executed 1000 times in parallel, simulating real-world traffic, using 10 parallel threads to generate load.
-This setup tests the platforms’ ability to handle multiple simultaneous requests efficiently.
+- Parallel requests: The function was executed 1000 times in parallel, simulating real traffic, using 10 threads to generate load.
+This tests how the platforms can handle multiple requests at the same time.

-- Performance Metrics Collected: Several key performance metrics were recorded during the test to evaluate each platform’s efficiency and scalability.
+- Performance metrics: Several key performance metrics were collected during the test to see how each platform performs.

 Further reading